idammi/blob-video-downloader/README.md

 - Works with most modern browsers

 ## 🛠️ How to Use

-1. Open the webpage containing the blob video you want to download
+1. Open the webpage that has the video you want to download
 2. Open your browser's developer tools (usually F12 or right-click > Inspect)
+3. Navigate to the video link
+4. Open it in a new tab
-3. Navigate to the "Console" tab
+5. Navigate to the “Console” tab
-4. Copy and paste the following code into the console:
+6. Copy and paste the following code into the console:

 ```javascript
 (function() {